amitinngp/RegistrationForm/README.md

 - Formik took less time and clean and redable code.FormikForm folder in src
 - Although its easier to implement, it requires a learning curve to implement and sometime hard to debug.
 - If we write our own custom code for it may takes more time like i used in RegistrationForm Components, but we may have better hold on changes and implementation.
+- Formik has a lot to offer which we can reutilize and to rebuild that again according to our own requirement will take a lot of time.
-- Both are easy to customize. although Formik requires external bundle to include.
+- Both are easy to customize. although Formik requires external bundle to include in our app.
 - Formik is good solution to manage the form state,although if are making our own custom , that will give more flexibility in terms of modification and extension.
 - It depends on time and resource, which approch is good.
 - If you are thinking that code in RegistrationForm.js is repeatative the i agree with you.we can change the below code to similar to FormInput.js to make it more cleaner, but in order to understanding the flow i have kept it as it is.May be later i will change it.